Zooming and scrolling in plots is easy and intuitive with Kst. The following sections explain the different zooming and scrolling modes.

 Temporarily expands the plot so that it takes up the entire area of the window.
 Uncheck this option to return the plot to its previous size.

 Pauses automatic update of live data.
-This menu item duplicates the functionality of Pause from the Range menu.
+This menu item duplicates the functionality of from the menu.

 These options allow you to quickly change the axes of a plot to match those of another plot.
 Both the X and Y axes scales of the current plot will change to match those of plot which you choose from the submenu.
 Note that this does not permanently tie the axes scales together; changing the zoom on either plot will unmatch the axes scales again.
 To tie the axis scales of two or more plots together, use the Tied Zoom feature.